 This course offers a critical analysis of the interactions between society and the environment, using sociological theoretical frames to explore environmental issues and including theories of political economy, policy development, environmental justice, social construction of the environment, cultural processes, social movement, globalization, sociology of knowledge and science, and social change.
 Ultimately, students will develop a greater understanding of environmental problems and evidence-based solutions for addressing those problems; understand social and institutional interactions/relationships with the environment and impacts thereof; understand how structural systems of inequality and oppression (such as racism) produce disparate environmental impacts in different populations; and further develop the capacity for critical thinking, research, and analysis.
 (For more information, contact Dr. Lauren Heberle.)

 The sociology of human sexuality is examined from a variety of theoretical perspectives.
 Topics covered in the course include the social and psychological nature of human sexual response, atypical sexual practices including bondage and transvestite fetishism, sexual dysfunction, sexual orientation and sexual identity, and the business of sex including pornography, prostitution, and strip clubs.
 The course also considers sexual response as part of romantic relationships and examines dating, marriage, divorce, and polyamory and other non-traditional forms of relationships.
 In light of COVID, the class is designed to be taught as a hybrid with in-class attendance available, however, it is also possible to complete the entire course online.
 (For more information, contact Dr. Jim Beggan.)

 SOC 329 Sociology of Families (to be offered online in Summer, 2023)

-This course examines structural foundations, theoretical explanations, and historical patterns of family formation to understand trends in family form and function in the U.S. We will explore families from a sociological perspective.
-We will briefly cover the history of the American family, and then the bulk of the course will examine contemporary U.S. families, considering issues of: dating and “hooking up,” cohabitation, marriage, divorce, parenting in traditional and non-traditional families, work and family issues, and social policies affecting the family.
-Throughout the course, we will emphasize how the experience of the family differs according to one’s structural position in society – particularly their gender, race/ethnicity, socioeconomic status, and sexuality.
-While emphasizing how social forces affect contemporary families, we will also explore how individuals and groups have agency to change their experience of family life.
+This course examines structural foundations, theoretical explanations, and historical patterns of family formation to understand trends in family form and function in the U.S. The course will briefly cover the history of the American family, but the bulk of the course will examine contemporary U.S. families, considering issues of dating, cohabitation, marriage, divorce, parenting in traditional and non-traditional families, work and family issues, and social policies affecting the family.
+Throughout the course, how the experience of the family differs according to one’s structural position in society will be explored – particularly regarding gender, race/ethnicity, socioeconomic status, and sexuality.
+While emphasizing how social forces affect contemporary families, the course will also discuss how individuals and groups have agency to change their experience of family life.
 (For more information about the on-campus section, contact Dr. Karen Christopher; for the online section, contact Ms. Angela Orend.)